aperkaz/testing-routers/tanstack-router-production/README.md

 The following capabilities will be tested:

-- layout views
+- ✅ layout views
-- nested routes
+- ✅ nested routes
+- ✅ type-safe navigation (Link)
-- lazy loading
+- ✅ lazy loading (one line in viteconfig!)
+- ✅ route-level loaders (using path-params)
+- ✅ typed path params (navigation and access)
 - auth middleware in routes
 - scalability of file-based routing
 - support for code-driven router manipulation
-- type safety (navigation...)
+- hide / abstract route from visualization
 - .......

 ---